Build KIS Image (Kernel, Initrd, System)

 Note

-For testing the components of a KIS image a deployment infrastructure and also a deployment process is usually needed.
-One example of a deployment infrastructure using PXE is provided by KIWI NG with the netboot infrastructure.
-However that netboot infrastructure is no longer developed and only kept for compatibiliy reasons.
-For details see Build PXE Root File System Image for the legacy netboot infrastructure
+Testing the components of a KIS image normally requires a deployment infrastructure and a deployment process.
+An example of a deployment infrastructure using PXE is provided by KIWI NG with the netboot infrastructure.
+However, that netboot infrastructure is no longer developed and is only kept for compatibility reasons.
+For details, see Build PXE Root Filesystem Image for the legacy netboot infrastructure.